Car Mechanics in Bloomington, IL

 Bloomington's Trusted Mechanic Service

 Your car just broke down.
 You've been putting off taking care of that pesky check engine light.
 You're due for an oil change.
-Whatever the case may be, if you're looking for a mechanic in Bloomington, click the link below to schedule an appointment.
+Whatever the case may be, if you're looking for a mechanic in Bloomington, Bob Zook auto is who to trust.
+Click the link below to schedule an appointment.

-You don't often hear of businesses who have remained successful for almost 50 years.
-You hear of even less businesses who do so while sticking true to their word no matter what.
-People in Bloomington-Normal have come to rely on Bob Zook Autobody for an autobody and car repair service they can trust.
-If you're looking for a car mechanic in Bloomington-Normal, you need look no further.
+We have remained a successful business for over 50 years.
+We stick true to our word no matter what.
+People in Bloomington-Normal rely on Bob Zook Autobody for an autobody and car repair service that they trust.
+If you're looking for a car mechanic in Bloomington-Normal, you need to look no further.

 "Bryan and Team do amazing work and go above and beyond for their clients.
-They take care of your car all the way down to the smallest of details."
+They take care of your car down to the smallest of details."

 - Ashley G.

-Identifying the right Bloomington car mechanic for your car is easy when considering the level of service, skillset of the technicians, customer reviews, and reputation among car enthusiasts and avid motorists.
-In Bloomington, IL, Bob Zook Auto Body is known for having a great reputation in the community.
+Identifying the right Bloomington car mechanic for your car is easy when considering the level of service, the skillset of the technicians, customer reviews, and reputation among car enthusiasts and avid motorists.
+In Bloomington IL, Bob Zook Autobody is known for having a great reputation in the community.